mozilla-l10n/documentation/misc/stock_emails.md

 We’re very excited to have you join the Mozilla localization (l10n) effort!
 Your skills and dedication will be very valuable to your l10n team.

-Next step, follow the steps outline on https://wiki.mozilla.org/L10n:Contribute.
+Next step, follow the steps outlined on https://wiki.mozilla.org/L10n:Contribute.
 When you contact your l10n team, please CC me on that email so that I can help to make sure you receive a prompt response.

 If you have any questions or difficulties, please let me know.